poastoast/Bash_n_Smash/README.md

 CHANGES:
   - 2.21: fixed problem with the "tail" not sticking to the bed due to insufficient contact area
+  - 2.2: redsigned motor protector section for slightly more tolerance; reinforced tail section
-  - 2.2: fixed model so the print doesn't have a weird bridging artifact
+  - 2.1: fixed model so the print doesn't have a weird bridging artifact